jacques-dup/karchives/docs/religion/organizations/circle_of_vitalis.md

 ---
-title: Organization - The Circle of Vitalis
+title: The Circle of Vitalis
 summary: A description of the Circle of Vitalis, pantheon of Life and Death.
 authors:
     - Jacques du Plessis